Peter Smith, Master Lecturer

 Teamwork is essential in this course to create a strong learning environment.
 You will work with a partner and other classmates on field trips to complete assignments.
 Teamwork will also help to create a safe environment when we use Boston as our classroom.
 Throughout this course we will focus on areas of esthetics, light, and defining moment.
 We will complete a number of exercises to strengthen photo technique and prepare for documentary challenges as we learn to capture a sense of place and to define the world around us with compelling photographs.

-The 10 shooting assignments in JO305 cover portraiture, motion, depth-of-field, hot-shoe flash for DSLR or fill light, night photography, color, photographing a famous person, shooting a selfie, producing a 10 picture photo essay and creating a blog.
+The 10 shooting assignments in JO305 cover portraiture, motion, depth-of-field, hot-shoe flash for DSLR or fill light, night photography, color, photographing a famous person, shooting a selfie, producing a ten-picture photo essay and creating a blog.

 JO305 covers the basics of Lightroom and WordPress.
 We will also cover digital hygiene, nondestructive editing, color correction, image toning, sharpening, tagging, caption writing and understanding resolution.

 RULES AND RECOMMENDATIONS:

 Photoshop tools may not be used in this class to alter the meaning of an image.
 Cropping is not allowed, but you are required to straighten your horizon.
 Students will upload assignments to the class Smugmug account.

 Students are required to have a suitable laptop computer, a USB3 hard drive and a 32 gig media card.
 A camera will not be needed until the second class.
 There are handouts available for all assignments.

 The New York Times ~ daily

 The New York Times Lens Blog ~ please keep current!

 INTRODUCTION: Meet and Greet.
 Where are you?
 Do you have restrictions to stay at home?
 Why did you elect to take this class?
 Tell us about the gear you have: camera, flash, tripod, computer, external hard drive?